 With microservices, members of a development team are able to focus on smaller building blocks within the overall application.

 This means developers rarely need to wait on their other team members before finishing and deploying their own specific feature.

-In fact, through microservices, the process of writing, testing, and deploying code to your end users can be transformed from a rare event to one that happens several times a day.Benefit: Quicker recovery
+In fact, the process of writing, testing, and deploying code to your end users can be transformed from a rare event to one that happens several times a day.Advantage 2: Quicker recovery

 In a monolithic development environment, if one part of the software failed then the entire application would usually go down with it.

 Microservices takes away that problem since your developers are working on independent segments of the application.
 If one of those segments fails, the rest of the application is unaffected.
-It's also easier than ever to roll back code changes causing the failure and to fully recover.Benefit: Better software quality
+It's also easier than ever to roll back code changes causing the failure and to fully recover.Advantage 3: Better software quality

 Microservices allow developers to test specific bricks of code to limit potential bugs and security flaws in all the lines of code that make your app.